jdecaron/c19coalition/_posts/2020-06-30-c19-coalition-volunteer-highlight-mary-robertson.md

 Volunteers, such as Roberston, have been the driving force for C19 Coalition's accomplishments and efforts.
 We continue to inspire our volunteers and partners to empower change within their communities.

+#### Q&A with Mary Robertson

+*Tell us about your background.*

+I moved to Chicago back in 2009 to study Anthropology.
+I looked at the history of advertising in South Africa and how groups talk to different groups of people, and how organizations are trying to fix representation.
+After graduating, I moved into research to create tech experiences that are good for people (in general).
+I did some digital consulting and now, I want to use my time consciously and help with the pandemic.

+*What are some of your passions?*

+I enjoy research - seeing what motivates people and using what I learn to make things better for people.
+I solving problems for people, learning new things, challenging myself to new things.
+I also love to Latin dance, however, I haven’t danced much due to COVID.
+Dancing is hard as it is, but dancing 6ft apart is even harder.

+*What made you interested in volunteering with C19 Coalition?*

+During a time where more individuals have a bit more free time, volunteering seemed to be a good way to spend my time.
+C19 Coalition was the first that got back to me.
+The team was very prompt, responsive, coordinated  quickly.

 *If you are interested in joining Mary and volunteering with C19 Coalition, reach out to us!*